777arc/PySDR/content/doa.rst

    :target: ../_images/doa_time_domain_with_noise.svg

 *******************
-Basic DOA
+Conventional DOA
 *******************

 So far this has been simulating the receiving of a signal from a certain angle of arrival.
 In your typical DOA problem you are given samples and have to estimate the angle of arrival(s).
 There are also problems where you have multiple received signals from different directions and one is the signal-of-interest (SOI) while another might be a jammer or interferer you have to null out to extract the SOI with at as high SNR as possible.

 Next let's use this signal :code:`r` but pretend we don't know which direction the signal is coming in from, let's try to figure it out with DSP and some Python code!
-We'll start with the "conventional" beamforming approach, which involves scanning through (sampling) all directions of arrival from -pi to +pi (-180 to +180 degrees).
+We'll start with the "conventional" beamforming approach, a.k.a. delay-and-sum beamforming (also referred to as beamscan by MATLAB).
+It involves scanning through (sampling) all directions of arrival from -pi to +pi (-180 to +180 degrees), e.g., in 1 degree increments.
 At each direction we point the array towards that angle by applying the weights associated with pointing in that direction; applying the weights will give us a 1D array of samples, as if we received it with 1 directional antenna.
 You're probably starting to realize where the term electrically steered array comes in.
 This conventional beamforming method involves calculating the mean of the magnitude squared, as if we were making an energy detector.
 We'll apply the beamforming weights and do this calculation at a ton of different angles, so that we can check which angle gave us the max energy.

 .. code-block:: python